 7) Create a More Granular Structure

-When you first build your AdWords campaigns you’ll most likely not super granular.
+When you first build your Google Ads campaigns you’ll most likely not super granular.
 You might underestimate certain keywords or simply not have the time to set it all up perfectly, which is a good thing.
 As the good old Peter Drucker quote says:

 There’s no bigger waste than doing something incredibly well that shouldn’t have been done at all.

 But, once you run your campaigns you’ll start seeing what can actual pay off when it comes to building out a campaign structure.
 It’s a pretty well-known practice to create “miscellaneous” ad groups where you put a bunch of various keywords together.

 However, as you grow your account, this approach will hurt you.
 The more granular you setup your account, the higher a CTR you’ll typically get.
 That’s because you can write a more relevant ad to that exact keyword.